LGBTQ Community Fund

 Supporting Chicago’s LGBTQ Community through Philanthropy

-In 2010, civic leaders joined in a commitment to addressing a broad range of needs within the LGBT community, through strategic support to nonprofit organizations that serve it.
-Through an operating grant from The Elizabeth Morse Charitable Trust and a special grant from The Chicago Community Trust, this fund will serve as a tool to educate the region about LGBT issues and promote effective philanthropy to achieve strategic change.
-The LGBT Community Fund envisions a region where Lesbian, Gay, Bisexual and Transgender residents live responsibly in harmony with all communities, enjoying the same freedoms and quality of life, and with the same opportunity to make the region a better and safer place for all to live.
+In 2010, civic leaders joined in a commitment to addressing a broad range of needs within the LGBTQ community, through strategic support to nonprofit organizations that serve it.
+Through an operating grant from The Elizabeth Morse Charitable Trust and funding support from The Chicago Community Trust, The LGBTQ Community Fund serves as a tool to educate the region about LGBTQ issues and promote effective philanthropy to achieve strategic change.
+The fund works toward the vision of a region where Lesbian, Gay, Bisexual, Transgender, and Queer residents live responsibly in harmony with all communities, enjoying the same freedoms and quality of life, and with the same opportunity to make the region a better and safer place for all to live.

-The LGBT Community Fund is an endowed fund, which will dedicate its endowment income to providing strategic grant support for nonprofit agencies.
-With this permanent resource, the most pressing needs of Chicago’s LGBT community can be met in perpetuity—no matter what challenges emerge in years ahead.
+The LGBTQ Community Fund is also an endowed fund, which will also, in the future dedicate its endowment income to providing strategic grant support for nonprofit agencies.
+With this permanent resource, the most pressing needs of Chicago’s LGBTQ community can be met in perpetuity—no matter what challenges emerge in years ahead.

 The second round of funding supported innovative, replicable projects that reach traditionally underserved populations.
 Three projects, each representing a collaboration between two organizations, received $350,000 in Transformational Grants in spring 2016.

 A third round of funding, for projects addressing urgent and underserved needs—healthcare, safety, and services to youth and seniors—awarded $315,000 in Community Grants in spring 2017.